JusticeAkuoko-Frimpong/JusticeRegress/README.md

 # JusticeRegress
-A package for my homework
+A package for Linear Regression